USEPA/WNTR/documentation/realtime.rst

 Linking the simulators
 ----------------------

-There are two possible approaches to using the WNTR realtime simulator in conjunction with an external simulation.
+There are two possible approaches to using the WNTR real-time simulator in conjunction with an external simulation.
 One approach is to write a separate driver process, i.e., a ``__main__()`` function script, that configures the ICS link and WNTR RealtimeSimulator classes and then